 In 2012, the GoI launched an online portal (data.gov.in) to make information available to the public about all government departments.
 The available information ranges from public transport routes to electoral candidate records and municipal body phone numbers.
 This initiative made promises of greater transparency and accountability as envisioned by section 4(2) of the RTI Act as well as addressing the shortcomings of the RTI Act.

-The government’s efforts and long-term commitment towards making data voluntarily available to the public, for access to information and accountability, is appreciable, with over 18,000 datasets22 that have been uploaded so far.
+The government’s efforts and long-term commitment towards making data voluntarily available to the public, for access to information and accountability, is appreciable, with over 18,000 datasets that have been uploaded so far.
 However, there are various challenges that hinder the achievement of these goals, not only for the government but also citizens, researchers, civil society, media, academia and HRDs.
-The Department of Science and Technology (DST) policy guidelines, the National Data Sharing and Accessibility Policy (NDSAP) are incomprehensible23.
+The Department of Science and Technology (DST) policy guidelines, the National Data Sharing and Accessibility Policy (NDSAP) are incomprehensible.
 Therefore, the data that is being shared by government agencies is often not relevant.
-As a result, the available data is out-dated, incomplete, duplicated, inadequately referenced and lacks critical properties as well as metadata (for e.g. sources and references)24.
+As a result, the available data is out-dated, incomplete, duplicated, inadequately referenced and lacks critical properties as well as metadata (for e.g. sources and references).

 In addition, the processes required to effectively operationalise such platforms are inadequate.
 A lack of coordination within government departments, an inability to judge effectively what data would be useful to upload and the complete absence of some government agencies and departments from portal leave little to no room for data analyses and data comparison.
 These shortcomings make difficult to use the datasets and portal in a substantive manner, making them more or less redundant.